wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Manage order comments section (add fields, manage title, label and placeholder for comment textarea or hide section)
 * Variation bulk manager to apply configurations to variations based on filters
 * Add Variation description
+* Html injects (Add whatever you want in between your checkout form fields)
+* Color picker field
-* In work: Html injects, color picker support, tooltips, terms and conditions on per product basis, etc.
+* Acceptable terms and conditions on per product basis
+* File uploads for checkout form sections and on a per product basis
+* Product terms and conditions

 Data captured via customized (added) form fields is available within your order administration and will be added in the appropriate sections of the individual orders.
 What shows up can be configured for each individual custom field.
 Data captured will be shown to the customer on the order receipt page and in emails.